rocktronica/OneFileCMS/readme.markdown

 It isn't entirely necessary, but it does provide nice enhancements, like warning you if you try to leave without saving changes, and stuff like that.

 ## Change Log

+### 1.2.2

+- On "Edit" page, images are now displayed directly, instead of a disabled textarea.
+- Logout page replaced with standard "alert" message on login screen.

 ### 1.2.1